If you’re having any sort of problems with your braces then this article is for you.

 - If you’ve just had your braces tightened, chances are you will be in a little bit of pain.
 Carry some pain-relief creams or gels so that the pain doesn’t ruin your day.

 - When selecting the colour of band for your train tracks, don’t choose a colour that could be mistaken for food, such as green or brown.
-White can make teeth look yellow.
-The most on-trend colour right now is clear or blue.
+White can make teeth look yellow and clear will often turn yellow between appointments.
+The most on-trend colour right now is blue or even pink.

-- If you wear makeup, opt for a look that draws attention from your mouth, such as eyeshadow and eyeliner.
+- If you wear makeup, you could opt for a look that draws attention from your mouth, such as eyeshadow and eyeliner.
 Try to stay away from bright lipsticks, opting instead for neutral tones.

 - Take good care of your skin and the way you dress.
 Highlight your best feature to divert people’s attention from your braces.